SayeVikram/SayeVikram/README.md

 - 👋 Hi, I’m @SayeVikram
 - 👀 I’m interested in Python and Data Science
-- 🌱 I’m currently learning Algorithms
+- 🌱 I’m currently learning Web Development with the Django Framework
 - 📫 How to reach me Gmail - sayevikramkarthikeyan@gmail.com

 <!---